-Dimensional Double Shift is a new co-op party game that only uses hand tracking, and a free open beta launches this week on Quest.
+Dimensional Double Shift is a new co-op party game that only uses hand tracking, and a free open beta launches today on Quest.

 Following Job Simulator, Vacation Simulator, and Cosmonious High, Dimensional Double Shift is the latest VR game from Owlchemy Labs.
 Piloting the Gas N’ Grill service station across the Omniverse, you and up to three additional friends participate in group activities to serve citizens, such as cooking food or fixing up cars.
 It's a multiplayer-only game, so you can't play it solo, and a smaller group won't lock you out of completing certain puzzles.